 Are you looking for a way to get a couple of college credits?
 Are you interested in what is going on in the oil and gas exploration that is occurring all around us?
 Are you trying to figure out how to help your students and yourself understand the geology of this area and answer questions regarding oil and gas production?

 Participants will be able to learn the science behind the formation of oil and gas, the processes of extracting oil, and regulations surrounding the process from experts in each field.
-Participants will also gain insights into science pedagogy, get lesson plans applicable to their classrooms, and enjoy two field trips to a sites that show hands-on models of equipment used in the field and active sites to see drilling and completion operations first hand.
+Participants will also gain insights into science pedagogy, get lesson plans applicable to their classrooms, and take part in three field trips: geology field trip; onsite tour of oil extraction/completion; and training center

 Sponsored by PDCE, Oxy, and Noble Energy